Thieves' World: Storylines and chronology

-The dynamics of sharing characters led to occasional conflicts between authors, as referenced by C. J. Cherryh in her afterword to Blood Ties: "You write your first Thieves' World story for pay, you write your second for revenge."
+The dynamics of sharing characters led to some conflicts between authors, as referenced by C. J. Cherryh in her afterword to Blood Ties: "You write your first Thieves' World story for pay, you write your second for revenge."

-In an interview for Green Ronin's Sanctuary-based roleplaying guides, Abbey explained the increase of interconnected storylines as the series progressed.
+In an interview for Green Ronin's roleplaying guide to the setting, Abbey explained the increase of interconnected storylines as the series progressed.
 "The stories of the first few volumes stood by themselves.
-But starting in about volume three (Shadows of Sanctuary) the authors began collaborating… big time.
+But starting in about volume three (Shadows of Sanctuary) the authors began collaborating... big time.
 Eventually just about every author worked with the same plot threads, some of which stretched over several volumes."
 Authors would often mine each other's stories for plot ideas, with a minor plot point or piece of dialogue turning into a complete story in a subsequent volume.

-Asprin addressed the difficulty of the intersecting, overlapping, and diverging timelines in the preface to the fourth collection, Storm Season: "While in earlier volumes I have tried to keep the stories in the order in which they occur, this has proved to be impossible in Storm Season...
+Asprin addressed the difficulty of the intersecting, overlapping, and diverging timelines in the preface to the fourth anthology, Storm Season: "While in earlier volumes I have tried to keep the stories in the order in which they occur, this has proved to be impossible in Storm Season...
 I've left it to the reader to understand what is happening and construct his/her mental timeline as necessary."

-Abbey noted that the interwoven plots eventually hurt the series' readership: "The very plot and character denseness of a Thieves' World volume, while it was eagerly anticipated by long-time readers, was a bit intimidating to anyone who hadn't been following the series from the beginning."
+Abbey noted that the interwoven plots ultimately hurt the series' readership: "The very plot and character denseness of a Thieves' World volume, while it was eagerly anticipated by long-time readers, was a bit intimidating to anyone who hadn't been following the series from the beginning."
 Her observation led to a revised approach for the 2002 relaunch.
 "When we went to work on 'new Thieves' World', we tried to find a happy medium between stand-alone stories and densely interwoven plots.
 In Turning Points and Enemies of Fortune there are a few events and situations that serve as a backdrop for the stories."